Position: Lecturer, Voice and Alexander Technique

-Mechtron: Written and directed by Stefo Nantsou: Performed in the community theatre piece that explored the social and pedagogical issues facing public education as it approached the 21st Century.
+Mechtron: Written and directed by Stefo Nantsou: Performed in the community theatre piece that explored the social and pedagogical issues facing public education.
 Working with teachers, students and actors developing a theatre piece that played for three weeks at the Mechanic's Institute, Melbourne

 WATAC: (Women and the Australian Church): Working with Catholic women developing a theatre piece around their stories of oppression within the Church

 Theatre of the Oppressed Public Forum Performance for Outer East Regional Housing Project: An initiative for the Wesley Community Contact Centre.
 I worked as part of a small company of actors, teachers, health and community workers who devised and presented a performance designed to bring public housing back on the political agenda

 Deakin University Nursing Arts Laboratory: A six-week program working with third year psychiatric nursing students.
 We developed stories from students' experiences using Theatre of the Oppressed techniques and presented a public forum dealing with an ethical dilemma.

 Playgrounds Project: Co-ordinated and produced a $20,000 community youth theatre production sponsored by the City of Port Phillip.
 This was performed by secondary school students at the Gasworks Arts Park